Tesla's release of new 'self-driving' software closely watched by U.S. regulator

-(Reuters) - The U.S. auto safety regulator on Thursday said it was closely watching Tesla Inc’s release of a software version intended to allow its cars to drive themselves, saying it stood ready to protect the public against safety risks.
+(Reuters) - The U.S. auto safety regulator said on Thursday it was closely watching Tesla Inc's TSLA.O release of a software version intended to allow its cars to drive themselves, saying it stood ready to protect the public against safety risks.

 During a Tesla earnings call on Wednesday, Chief Executive Elon Musk said the latest upgrade was planned to be widely released by the end of this year, with the system becoming more robust as it collected more data.